ftrias/TeensyDebug/README.md

 If the menu option doesn't work for you, or you are using a physical serial port, you can run GDB manually.

 For example, after compiling and uploading the program in the example above, Teensy will have two serial ports.
 One is the standard one you can view on the Serial Monitor.
 The other is the one you will connect to.
 You need to figure out what the device name is (See menu `Tools / Port`).
 Let's assume it's `/dev/cu.usbmodem61684901`.
+On Windows, it would be something like `COM20`.

 You also need to find the GDB executable that came with Teensyduino.
 On the Mac it is located in `/Applications/Teensyduino.app/Contents/Java/hardware//tools/arm/bin/arm-none-eabi-gdb`.